SAFMAR: Construction and development

-The group is one of the major developers in Moscow region and owns one of the best land plots portfolios in the New Moscow (exceeding 2500 ha).
+The group is one of the largest developers in the Moscow region and owns one of the best portfolios of land plots in New Moscow (exceeding 2,500 hectares).

-Hospitality Business
+Hospitality business

-Safmar Group leads in hospitality business in Moscow, it owns 9 luxury hotels in the capital of Russia as well as the hotels in Minsk and Astana, among which are National Hotel, Intercontinental Tverskaya, Sheraton Palace, Marriott Grand, Marriott Royal Aurora, Marriott Tverskaya, Hilton Leningradsakaya, Holiday Inn Lesnaya, Holiday Inn Sushevskiy, Renaissance Minsk, Astana Marriott.
-Total capacity of these hotels makes up 2 794 rooms.
+Safmar Group is a leader in the hospitality business in Moscow, owning nine luxury hotels in the Russian capital, as well as hotels in Minsk and Astana.
+These include the National Hotel, Intercontinental Tverskaya, Sheraton Palace, Marriott Grand, Marriott Royal Aurora, Marriott Tverskaya, Hilton Leningradskaya, Holiday Inn Lesnaya, Holiday Inn Sushevskiy, Renaissance Minsk and Astana Marriott.
+The total capacity of these hotels is 2,794 rooms.